Abstracts are under review : expected notification to authors mid April 2019

 Moreover, the panel will aim to achieve a balance in terms of geographical representation, gender and level of seniority.

-Authors will be notified of the decision early April 2019.
+Authors will be notified of the decision mid April 2019.

-Please upload the complete call for abstract here.
+The complete call for abstract is available here.